 - Manage calendar and organize all travel arrangements

 - Schedule bookings with hairstylists, make-up artists and fashion designers in prep of big events

 - Made traveling, food, and accommodation arrangements for business

-- Organize private parties on behalf of celebrity responsible for venue layout, décor, catering, and special entertainment events.
+- Organize private parties on behalf of celebrities, responsible for venue layout, decor, catering, and special entertainment events.

 Highlight Your Accomplishments

 You may be tempted to copy and paste the list of duties you performed under your accomplishment section.
 The drawback to doing this though is that you won’t stand out from the other applicants with similar experience.

 Your goal is to think about what sets you apart, what you are most proud of, or what you achieved in your previous roles.
 Now communicate these through action-packed statements that grab the reader’s attention.